 Sacks and boxes should be put for out for collection the evening before your scheduled collection day.
 Collection may take place from midnight.

 All the clinical waste must be contained in the sacks provided and they must be tied at the top.
 Please do not place clinical waste sacks in your normal refuse bin as this will not be collected.

 Please note: We do not currently provide a commercial clinical waste service

 Please complete the application form to request a clinical Waste Collection.

-For further advice or information, to request a clinical waste form by post or to request a temporary clinical waste collection please contact our refuse team on: 01954 713484.
+For further advice or information, or to request a clinical waste form by post, contact our refuse team on 01954 713484.